Kuwahara filter: The Kuwahara operator

 where $\times$ is the cartesian product.
-It must be noted that pixels located on the borders between two regions belong to both regions so there is a slight overlap between subregions.
+Pixels located on the borders between two regions belong to both regions so there is a slight overlap between subregions.

 The arithmetic mean $m_i(x,y)$ and standard deviation $\sigma _i(x,y)$ of the four regions centered around a pixel (x,y) are calculated and used to determine the value of the central pixel.
 The output of the Kuwahara filter $\Phi(x,y)$ for any point $(x,y)$ is then given by $\Phi(x,y) = m_i(x, y)$ where $i = \operatorname{arg\min}_j \sigma_j(x, y)$.

 This means that the central pixel will take the mean value of the area that is most homogenous.
 The location of the pixel in relation to an edge plays a great role in determining which region will have the greater standard deviation.
 If for example the pixel is located on a dark side of an edge it will most probably take the mean value of the dark region.
 On the other hand, should the pixel be on the lighter side of an edge it will most probably take a light value.
 On the event that the pixel is located on the edge it will take the value of the more smooth, least textured region.
 The fact that the filter takes into account the homogeneity of the regions ensures that it will preserve the edges while using the mean creates the blurring effect.

-Similarly to the Median filter the Kuwahara filter uses a sliding window approach to access every pixel in the image.
+Similarly to the median filter, the Kuwahara filter uses a sliding window approach to access every pixel in the image.
 The size of the window is chosen in advance and may vary depending on the desired level of blur in the final image.
 Bigger windows typically result in the creation of more abstract images whereas small windows produce images that retain their detail.
-Typically windows are chose to be square with sides that have an odd number of pixels for symmetry.
+Typically windows are chosen to be square with sides that have an odd number of pixels for symmetry.
 However, there are variations of the Kuwahara filter that use rectangular windows.
 Additionally, the subregions do not need to overlap or have the same size as long as they cover all of the window.